1031 Exchange for Vacation Homes

 Do you have a vacation or second home that doesn’t get used very often anymore?
 Have you considered replacing that home with something new?

 If you’ve thought about selling that vacation or second home, have you wished you could sell it without having to pay high capital gain taxes?
-Maybe you don’t yet own a vacation or second home, but have considered investing in exchangeable real estate that will help you earn the funds to purchase a vacation or second home through a 1031 exchange?
+1031 exchanges are popular among real estate investors to defer their capital gains taxes when selling their property, but does your vacation or second home qualify?

 1031 Vacation Home Rules

-While these guidelines help us understand how a vacation or second home can be considered an investment property to qualify under 1031 exchange regulations, some circumstances do not fall within these guidelines that may still qualify your vacation or second home as an eligible property for a tax-deferred 1031 exchange.
-Don’t miss an opportunity because you don’t fall perfectly within the mold, discuss your specific circumstances with your legal and tax advisors to see if your vacation or second home can qualify as an eligible relinquished property in a tax-deferred 1031 exchange.
+While these guidelines help us understand how a vacation or second home can be considered an investment property to qualify under 1031 exchange regulations, some circumstances do not fall within these guidelines.
+Nevertheless, your property may still be eligible property for a tax-deferred 1031 exchange.
+So don’t miss an opportunity because you don’t fall perfectly within the mold, discuss your specific circumstances with your legal and tax advisors to see if your vacation or second home can qualify as an eligible relinquished property in a tax-deferred 1031 exchange.

 Some property owners interested in completing a 1031 exchange of vacation or second homes may feel these guidelines restrict them from determining the use of the properties they own.
 The fact is that 1031 exchanges were established to make tax allowances for investors and business owners to do business more efficiently.
 But who says you shouldn’t be able to enjoy a property purchased as an investment?
 Before 2008 and the guidelines of Revenue Procedure 2008-16, it was hard to determine whether or not a property used as a vacation or second home could be exchanged at all.